 By itself, a heart murmur doesn’t cause symptoms, particularly if it is one of the innocent murmurs.
 If some condition, like a heart defect or problem with heart valves, caused the heart murmur, this condition might cause other signs or symptoms.
 These signs and symptoms would depend on the heart condition and how severe it is.

 If your child’s doctor hears a murmur when listening to your child’s heart, they will listen for details about the sound.
 These details can give clues about the cause.

-Your child’s doctor will listen for details like when the sound happens, where in the chest it can be heard, how high pitched it is, how long it lasts and how it sounds when your child does certain movements or gets in certain positions.
+Your child’s doctor will listen for details like when the sound happens, where in the chest it can be heard, the pitch and the tone of the heart murmur, how long it lasts and how it sounds when your child does certain movements or gets in certain positions.

 The doctor will examine your child and ask about their health history and your family health history.
 For many children with a murmur, these steps may be all they need to determine if a murmur is innocent or from a structural heart problem.